Engagement rings vs promise rings – what’s the difference? Join us as we explore the promise ring and identify the differences between the two.

 Promise Ring Styles

 Similarly, there are no explicit rules about the styles in promise rings.
 Promise rings can feature diamonds and be very similar to engagement rings in many cases.
 When promise rings are used by a couple who intend to get married, it’s not uncommon for the promise ring to heavily resemble an engagement ring.
 A popular design for promise rings is to have a ring with a diamond-studded circle.
 With these rings, the stone of the engagement ring goes into the diamond circle and becomes one beautiful piece.
-Equally, rings that don’t feature diamonds, such ruby rings, sapphire rings, emerald rings, or other gemstone rings are all acceptable for a promise ring.
+Equally, rings that don’t feature diamonds, such ruby rings, sapphire rings, vintage emerald rings, or other gemstone rings are all acceptable for a promise ring.

 Promise rings also provide a great alternative for people who want to show they are committed to someone, but don’t have an interest in marriage.
 This is because the promise ring doesn’t have to have the follow up of an engagement to be completely valid.
 If you are in a committed relationship, but have no desire to get married, perhaps promise rings are for you.